iobroker-community-adapters/ioBroker.telegram/README.md

 ## How to send messages via node-red
-For simple text messages to all users, just put the text within the payload of the message and send it to the ioBroker state *"telegram.INSTANCE.communicate.response"*.
+For simple text messages to all users, just put the text within the payload of the message and send it to the ioBroker state `telegram.INSTANCE.communicate.response`.

 If you want to set additional options, fill the payload with a JSON object, such as:
 ```
 msg.payload = {
-    /* text is the only mandatory field here */
+    // text is the only mandatory field here
     "text": "*bold _italic bold ~italic bold strikethrough~ __underline italic bold___ bold*",
-    /* optional chatId or user, the receipient of the message */
+    // optional chatId or user, the recipient of the message
     "chatId": "1234567890",
-    /* optional settings from the telegram bots API */
+    // optional settings from the telegram bots API
     "parse_mode": "MarkdownV2"
 }
 ```